Blood of Christ: Devotion

 In the Eastern Orthodox churches, and those Eastern Catholic Churches which follow the Byzantine Rite, there is no individual devotion to the Blood of Christ separate from the Body of Christ, or separated from the reception of Holy Communion.

 When receiving Holy Communion, the clergy (deacons, priests and bishops) will receive the Body of Christ separately from the Blood of Christ.
 Then, the remaining portions of the consecrated Lamb (Host) is divided up and placed in the chalice and both the Body and Blood of Christ are communicated to the faithful using a liturgical spoon (see also Intinction).

+Christian Fundamentalism

+Some Christian Fundamentalists teach that after Jesus' resurrection, he took his blood into heaven and sprinkled it into a literal heavenly mercy seat as a part of his priestly work.
+According to this doctrine, Jesus carried His blood into heaven, this act being an essential component of His redemptive work for humanity.
+Proponents of this view often interpret John 20:17—where Jesus tells Mary Magdalene not to touch Him—as indicating that He had not yet completed the task of sprinkling His blood on the heavenly mercy seat.

+Some Christians such as Robert Thieme argued that the "blood of Christ" as mentioned in the bible is a mere metaphor for his death, saying the real blood of Christ has no significance in the atonement.
+Since this position was not held by other faculty members of Dallas theological seminary it caused a local controversy.
+John Walvoord said to him Christ had to shed his blood to fulfill scriptures such as 1 Peter 1:18-19 and Hebrews 9:22 while Robert G. Walter went somewhat further than Walvoord, arguing that Thieme was outside Christian orthodoxy.

 Artistic depictions

 The blood shed by Christ was a common theme in early modern Italian art.
 Paintings of Christ depicted on the cross and as the Man of Sorrows have consistently been some of the bloodiest images in Christian art.
 The blood of Christ was a compelling artistic symbol of his incarnation and sacrifice.
-As a theme for contemplation, it provided worshippers with a means articulate their devotion.
+As a theme for contemplation, it provided worshippers with a means to articulate their devotion.